SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Metrics and Statistical Procedures

+For PR evaluation, precision and recall at threshold $\tau$ are computed from $\mathrm{TP}(\tau)$, $\mathrm{FP}(\tau)$, and $\mathrm{FN}(\tau)$ with a small $\epsilon=10^{-12}$ in denominators to avoid division by zero.
+We compute AUPRC using stepwise integration in recall, using the standard non-increasing precision envelope so that the reported area corresponds to the best achievable precision at each recall.
+This definition yields curves and areas consistent with common implementations and is stable under tied scores.

-\paragraph{Aggregation across corruptions.} For ``\(-\)C'' datasets (e.g., CIFAR-10-C), we compute the metric per \emph{severity} and \emph{corruption type} and report the mean over severities and types.
-Severity curves in the main text average over corruption types at each severity.
+For corrupted benchmarks such as CIFAR-10-C and TinyImageNet-C, we compute each metric separately for every corruption type and severity, then report the mean over types and severities.
+When plotting severity curves, we average over corruption types at each fixed severity, which makes severity trends interpretable without conflating them with the mix of corruption families.